MultiSafepay/docs/content/integrations/magento-1.md

 ## Generic gateways

-The plugin supports generic gateways, which redirect customers from your checkout to a MultiSafepay [payment page](/docs/payment-pages/).
-This is particularly useful for integrating gift cards.
+The plugin supports generic gateways, which allows you to add a payment method manually.
+This is particularly useful for integrating gift cards specific to your business.

+Supported since release: 3.1.0, June 15th 2021.

 <details id="how-to-configure-generic-gateways">
 <summary>How to configure generic gateways</summary>